MrOolong/codesignal/readme.txt

-Purpose: To share code challenges that I have solved in various languages
+Purpose: To share code challenges that I have solved in various languages including C# and Javascript